oliverigor27/SportsFitPro/Readme.md

    dotnet restore
    ```

-3. **Configure MongoDB Connection:**
+3. **Configure PostgreSQL Connection:**
-   - Update the MongoDB connection string in the appsettings.json file.
+   - Update the PostgreSQL connection string in the appsettings.json file.

 4. **Run the Application:**
    ```bash